Here’s What The Towns Of The Wild West Look Like Now

 Cripple Creek, Colorado is located on the southwest slopes of Majestic Peak in the Colorado Rockies.
 Originally, before 1890, the land was considered to be no more than a cattle pasture.
 However, during the Colorado Gold Rush, the community attracted thousands of gold miners and the population grew from five hundred to ten thousand in just three years.

 In 1986, Cripple Creek had two disastrous fires in a span of four months so the most historic buildings only date back to 1896.
-Although by 1900 Cripple Creek was an established mining community, it would later be described as a ghost town until gambling was legalized in 1991.
+Although by 1900 Cripple Creek was an established mining community, it would later be described as a ghost town until betting was legalized in 1991.
 This saved the city.

 NOW: Cripple Creek, Colorado